microsoft/jschema/README.md

 # Microsoft/jschema

-A set of .NET components for working with JSON sSchema Draft 4
+A set of .NET components for working with JSON Schema Draft 4

 The JSchema repo consists of the following components, each of which is documented in its own README.md: